gausby/tortoise/docs/connection_supervision.md

 ```

 This is the best way of supervising a dynamic set of connections, but
-might be overkill if only one, static connection is needed for the
+might be overkill if only one static connection is needed for the
 application.

 ## Summary

 `Tortoise` makes it possible to spawn connections and supervise them,
-and it is always best practice to supervise a connection to ensure it
+and it is always a best practice to supervise a connection to ensure it
 remains up.
 Different approaches can be taken depending on the
 situation:

-  * If a fixed amount of connections are needed the recommended way is
+  * If a fixed number of connections are needed, the recommended way is
     to attach them directly to a supervision tree, along with the
     processes that depend on said connections using the
-    `Tortoise.Connection.child_spec/1`
+    `Tortoise.Connection.child_spec/1` function.

-  * If a dynamic set of connections are needed the recommended way is
+  * If a dynamic set of connections is needed, the recommended way is
     to spawn a named `Tortoise.Supervisor` as part of a supervisor,
-    which hold the processes that depend on the connections, and spawn
+    which holds the processes that depend on the connections, and spawn
     the connections on the dynamic supervisor.

-Supervising the connections along the processes that rely on the
+Supervising the connections along the processes that rely on them
-connection ensure that the application can be started and stopped as a
+ensures that the application can be started and stopped as a
-whole, and makes it possible to recover from faulty state.
+whole, and makes it possible to recover from a faulty state.